 There are specific and detailed requirements for monitoring, reporting and financial assurance relating to the distribution and use of ODA funds.
-Applicants are, therefore, strongly encouraged to include appropriate resource for programme management, monitoring and evaluation, and financial management to support these requirements.
+Applicants are, therefore, strongly encouraged to include appropriate resources for programme management, monitoring and evaluation, and financial management to support these requirements.

 Travel, Subsistence and Conference costs

 Travel and subsistence costs of collaborative working visits and engagement with potential stakeholders can be requested.
 You may also request travel and subsistence costs of your programme advisory groups, steering committees, data monitoring and ethics committees.
 Travel and subsistence in relation to programme meetings, training and dissemination activities can also be claimed.